 Galigani Law Firm represents individuals throughout the Gainesville area, including communities in Gilchrist County, Levy County, Marion County, and Alachua County.

-Dean Galigani is an experienced criminal defense lawyer in Gainesville who is Board Certified in Criminal Trial Law by the Florida Bar.
+Dean Galigani is an experienced criminal defense lawyer in Gainesville with decades of experience.
 He can provide an honest and thorough evaluation of your case as soon as you call (352) 375-0812 or complete an online contact form to schedule a free, confidential consultation.

 Honest, Skilled, Responsible

 "Dean Galigani was supportive when my son was arrested for underage possession of alcohol..." - David